sharath3001/21DaysChallenge_Python/README.md

 Day 12: Learnt about importing modules in python.
 Day 13: Learnt more about in-built modules and how to create module of your own.
 Day 14: Learnt about exceptions in python.
+Day 15: Learnt about strings and its methods.